 We have adopted stock ownership guidelines for our directors and senior executives, including the named executive officers, in order to encourage a meaningful financial investment in the Company and thus further align the interests of our senior executives with those of our shareholders.
-The target date for compliance with these guidelines was February 2011, five years from inception, or, in the case of executives who became subject to the guidelines after inception, five years following the date when he or she first becomes subject to the guidelines.
-As of the end of 2010, all of the named executive officers met these stock ownership guidelines.

-During 2010 the guidelines required that the Chief Executive Officer own shares having a value at least equal to four times his base salary and that the other named executive officers own shares having a value at least equal to two times base salary.
-In February 2011, we amended the stock ownership guidelines to increase the Chief Executive Officer's target to five times base salary.
+In 2011, the guidelines required that the Chief Executive Officer own shares having a value at least equal to five times his base salary and that the other named executive officers own shares having a value at least equal to two times base salary.
 In determining whether an executive meets the guidelines, we consider owned shares, restricted stock, and restricted stock units, but we do not consider stock options.
+As of the end of 2011, all of the named executive officers met these stock ownership guidelines.
+As of 2012, we have increased the stock ownership guideline for the Chief Executive Officer to six times base salary and for the executive vice presidents to three times base salary.